On the Complexity of Lombardi Graph Drawing: Complexity of Lombardi Drawability

-\begin{proof} We first rule out the case that all three vertices lie on a common line~$\ell$, see Figure~\ref{fig:collinear_case}: As the internal angle at~$v_2$ has size~$\pi$, vertex~$v_1$ must be on the other side of~$\ell$ than~$v_0$.
+\begin{proof} We first rule out the case that all three vertices lie on a common line~$\ell$, see Figure~\ref{fig:collinear_case}: As the internal angle at~$v_2$ has size~$\pi$, vertices~$v_0$ and~$v_1$ must be on opposite sides of~$\ell$.
 The internal angle~$\theta_0$ at~$v_0$ defines a ray~$r_0$ that must contain the center of the underlying circle of~$a_2$ (the circular arc connecting~$v_0$ and~$v_1$).
 Similarly,~$\theta_1$ defines another ray~$r_1$ that must contain the center of~$a_2$.
 However, $r_0 \cap r_1 = \emptyset$, because~$\theta_0 = \theta_1 \in [\pi, 3\pi/2)$.
 We conclude that the three vertices cannot lie on a common line and therefore lie on a unique circle~$c$.